 In chemistry class, students assemble paper cubes with the names of elements on each face.
 When they view the cubes through the iPad camera, the Elements 4D app on iPad transforms the cubes into interactive 3D models of each element.
 The app uses augmented reality to bring the flat periodic table dramatically to life.
 By placing cubes together, students create chemical reactions in real time, enabling both understanding and a sense of wonder.
 This unique lesson is part of a curriculum designed by its teacher to make science fun and engaging.

 Eye-opening lessons like this are the norm at Philadelphia Performing Arts: A String Theory Charter School.
-As the city’s largest tuition-free K–12 charter school, it offers a STEAM curriculum — science, technology, engineering, arts and math — that emphasises academic and artistic excellence equally.
-And with Apple technology at the core of teaching and learning, teachers design their own curriculum and students create multimedia projects that reflect their individual creativity and knowledge.
+As the city’s largest tuition-free K–12 charter school, it offers a STEAM curriculum — science, technology, engineering, arts, and math — that emphasizes academic and artistic excellence equally.
+And with Apple technology at the core of teaching and learning, teachers design their own curriculum, and students create multimedia projects that reflect their individual creativity and knowledge.
 It’s how Philadelphia Performing Arts is producing a generation of creative problem solvers.

 Lesson plans as unique as each teacher.